MysticDeepAI/Segmentation_medical_images/README.md

 If you have any questions regarding the work, you could contact me at: gacorrales@uao.edu.co

-You can download the SAM characters from here:
+You can download the SAM weigths from here:

 [sam_vit_b_01ec64.pth](https://www.dropbox.com/scl/fi/9r90jmxqqu1jbsyxy6fr3/sam_vit_b_01ec64.pth?rlkey=to1ppb9n9l49gjyuqwywif6x9&dl=0)